AAAHC Accredited Facility

-Our Status as an AAAHC accredited organization allows us to provide an extra measure of confidence to you, our patients and our community.
+Our status as an AAAHC accredited organization allows us to provide an extra measure of confidence to you, our patients and our community.
 We are proud to have met the challenge of accreditation, and intend to consistently uphold the principles of quality improvement and quality care in the future.

 This is an important milestone for our health care organization.
-We have had unwavering commitment to providing the highest levels of quality care to our patients, and the same high level of conduct in our business practices consistent with our mission: Build a new standard of healthcare excellence by providing the ultimate patient experience.
-Accreditation by the AAAHC is proof of this commitment, and signifies that we have met the rigorous standards of a nationally recognized third party.
+We have had an unwavering commitment to providing the highest levels of quality care to our patients, and the same high level of conduct in our business practices consistent with our mission: Build a new standard of healthcare excellence by providing the ultimate patient experience.
+Accreditation by the AAAHC is proof of this commitment and signifies that we have met the rigorous standards of a nationally recognized third party.

 Upon notifying us of our accreditation status, Roy Grekin, MD, the Accreditation Association President, commented, “Achieving accreditation demands a high level of dedication and effort.
 David H. Gilbert, D.D.S., M.S., M.B.A., Inc., is to be commended for this accomplishment.”

 We have included some further information on the meaning and significance of accreditation.
 If we can answer further questions, please contact us at Inland Institute - Oral & Maxillofacial Surgery Phone Number 909-982-8888, e-mail [email protected]